-env anInteger
+env [anInteger]

-Sets the compilation environmentId used for method compilations and run, printit, etc. anInteger must be between 0 and 255 and is 0 by default.
-Values other then 0 are not normally used in Smalltalk.
+Sets the compilation environmentId used for method compilations, lookups of senders and implementors, and run, printit, etc. anInteger must be between 0 and 255 and is 0 by default.
+Values other than 0 are invoked in additional execution environments and are used in specialized applications.